FPM Precision Programming

 • How lateral pelvic stability is assessed and optimized for running.

-• We cover why the forward lean and stumble reflex are essential Key Performance Indicators of training acceleration.
+• We cover why the forward lean and stumble reflex is essential Key Performance Indicators of training acceleration.

 • How running economy benefits from foundational athletic development.